brunoxkz/das/replit.md

-# Vendzz - Multi-Project Repository
+# Vendzz - Quiz Funnel Platform

 ## Overview

-This repository contains two distinct but related projects:

-### 1. Vendzz Quiz Funnel Platform
-A modern, futuristic SaaS quiz funnel platform focused on lead generation.
+Vendzz is a modern, futuristic SaaS quiz funnel platform focused on lead generation.
 Built with React, Express, and SQLite, it features a sleek green-themed UI with shadcn/ui components, JWT authentication, and comprehensive email marketing integration via Brevo.
 The platform enables users to create interactive quizzes for lead capture with comprehensive analytics.

-### 2. WordPress Events Manager Plugin
-A complete WordPress plugin for managing Events Calendar Pro events.
-Located in the `wordpress-events-manager/` folder, this plugin provides database access, event editing, and recurring event management capabilities.
-The plugin is fully functional and ready for production use.
+## Additional Files

+The repository also contains a WordPress Events Manager plugin in the `wordpress-events-manager/` folder, which is a separate project maintained for reference purposes.

 ## System Architecture